 If you're interested or want to learn more, send us an email at parapowerplay@gmail.com

-As a not-for-profit, we rely on generous donors like you to continue offering adaptive programs, skill-building camps, and inclusive opportunities across our communities.
+As a not-for-profit, we rely on generous donors like you.

 At the age of 5 I lost my leg and was severely injured, almost losing my life to a commercial fishing boat explosion.
 With dedication, discipline and hard work I was able to persevere and play hockey.
 Prosthetics and technology improvements helped support me in joining AAA hockey by the age of 10.
 By 13 I was playing Nova Scotia AAA Hocke